 In 2012, Wells Fargo ranked 2nd in the number of loans originated among all City Depositories.
-Wells Fargo also ranked 1st in denial ratios for Asian applicants, but failed to meet City averages for denial ratios for African American and Hispanic applicants (ranked 3rd) and minority tract applicants (ranked 3rd).

-From 2011 to 2012, home improvement loan applications (among peer City depositories) decreased by 9.7%.
-In 2012, Wells Fargo modeled the overall City decrease with a decrease of 18% resulting in 52 home improvement loans.
-While Wells Fargo did not meet or exceed the City averages for denial ratio categories African American, Hispanic and minority-tract applicants, our loan decisions are always based on risk, including credit, loan-to-value and debt-to-income.
+Wells Fargo.
+From 2012 to 2013, home improvement loan applications (among peer City depositories) decreased by 4.8 percent and denials decreased by 14.9 percent.
+In 2013, Wells Fargo remained flat year over year and issued 52 prime home improvement loans.
+While Wells Fargo did not meet or exceed the City averages for proportion of loans or denial ratio categories for any of the segments, our loan decisions are always based on risk, including credit, loan-to-value and debt-to-income.
 To the extent there are differences among various groups, they are due to differences in credit risk.